JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 Pre-configured sites are split into two categories: Tier 1 with officially supported spack-stack installations (see :numref:`Section %s <Preconfigured_Sites_Tier1>`), and Tier 2 (sites with configuration files that were tested or contributed by others in the past, but that are not officially supported by the spack-stack team; see :numref:`Section %s <Preconfigured_Sites_Tier2>`).

 =============================================================
-Officially supported spack-stack 1.6.0 installations (tier 1)
+Officially supported spack-stack 1.7.0 installations (tier 1)
 =============================================================

-Ready-to-use spack-stack 1.6.0 installations are available on the following, fully supported platforms.
+Ready-to-use spack-stack 1.7.0 installations are available on the following, fully supported platforms.
 This version supports JEDI-Skylab and various UFS Applications (UFS Weather Model, EMC Global Workflow, GSI, UFS Short Range Weather Application).
 Amazon Web Services AMI are available in the US East 1 or 2 regions.

-On selected systems, developmental versions / release candidates are installed that are newer than spack-stack 1.6.0 (see following table).
-For information on the spack-stack 1.6.0 releases on this platforms, please revert to version 1.6.0 of the documentation (https://spack-stack.readthedocs.io/en/1.6.0/PreConfiguredSites.html#pre-configured-sites-tier-1).

 +---------------------+----------------------------------+-----------------+------------------------------------------------------------------------------+-------------------------------+
 | Organization        | System                           | Compilers       | Location                                                                     | Maintainers (principal/backup)|